ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 	a. improves performance for both cacheable content (such as images and videos) and dynamic content (such as API acceleration and dynamic site delivery).
 	b. use the AWS global network and its edge locations around the world.
 	c. integrate with AWS Shield for DDoS protection.
+	\- **cache behavior** is used to configure a variety of CloudFront functionality for a given URL path pattern for files on your website.

 **Using CloudFront to serve content that is stored in S3, but not publicly accessible from S3 directly:**
 	\- Grant the CloudFront **origin access identity(OAI)** the applicable permissions on the bucket.
 	\- Deny access to anyone that you don't want to have access using Amazon S3 URLs.

 **Using CloudFront with origin failover for scenarios that require high availability:**
 	An **origin group** may contain two origins: a primary and a secondary.
 If the primary origin is unavailable or returns specific HTTP response status codes that indicate a failure, CloudFront automatically switches to the secondary origin.
-	To set up origin failover, you must have a distribution with at least two origins. we can use an EC2 instance or a custom origin in configuring CloudFront.
-To achieve high availability in an EC2 instance, we need to deploy the instances in two or more Availability Zones.
-You also need to configure the instances to be part of the origin group to ensure that the application is highly available.
+	To set up origin failover, you must have a distribution with at least two origins. we can use an EC2 instance or a custom origin in configuring CloudFront. ==To achieve high availability in an EC2 instance, we need to deploy the instances in two or more Availability Zones.== You also need to configure the instances to be part of the origin group to ensure that the application is highly available. ==A  single ASG(consisting of multiple EC2 instances) or Lambda@Edge functions, cannot be used as an origin.==

 **control the versions of files that are served from your distribution**,
 	you can either invalidate files or give them versioned file names.